Understanding distracted driving prevention: risks & tips

 In our fast-paced world, there are seemingly endless distractions that can divert your attention away from driving.
 Distracted driving is responsible for millions of auto crashes and thousands of deaths per year.
 And it’s all preventable.
 Here are five tips for distracted driving prevention.

-What is Distracted Driving
+What is distracted driving

 Distracted driving is any activity that takes your attention away from driving.
 Teen drivers are statistically more likely to engage in distracted driving, which is why it’s so important to educate young drivers on the dangers of distracted driving.
 According to the NHTSA, 11% of all drivers between the ages of 15 and 19 involved in a fatal crash were distracted.